-Associate Professors: Adamshick, Hoffman, Scholtz; Assistant Professors: Alexander, Dorney, Goodolf, Gotwals; Instructors: Brill, Colancecco, Farber, Groller, Grube, Halliday, Keeler, Smith; Adjunct Faculty: Albert, Broniec, Bryant-Winston, Cohen, DeFrancisco, Gencarelli, Griffin, Hanford, Hlavinka, Kunz, Mackie, McCormick, Meier, Mertz, Newman, Peterman, Pochron, Post, Sayenga, Taff, Thompson, Wan, Wescoe.
+Associate Professors: Adamshick, Hoffman, Scholtz; Assistant Professors: Alexander, Brill, Dorney, Goodolf, Gotwals, Gray , Groller; Instructors: Colancecco, Farber, Grube, Halliday, Keeler, Mikovits, Sayenga; Adjunct Faculty: Albert, Broniec, Bryant-Winston, Cohen, DeFrancisco, Gencarelli, Griffin, Hanford, Hlavinka, Kunz, Mackie, McCormick, Meier, Mertz, Newman, Peterman, Pochron, Post, Taff, Thompson, Wan, Wescoe.

 The Department of Nursing offers an educational program leading to the Bachelor of Science in Nursing degree, a generalist professional program that prepares graduates for entry-level positions in nursing practice.
 The purpose of the program is to assist the student to achieve the knowledge, skills, and values necessary for professional nursing practice.
 It prepares the baccalaureate student to practice as an entry-level, self-directed professional, providing compassionate nursing care as practitioner, counselor, educator, advocate, and coordinator.
 It also serves as a basis for graduate study and provides a foundation for lifelong learning.
 Upon completion of the program, the nursing graduate is eligible to take the National Council Licensing Examination (NCLEX) leading to licensure as a registered nurse.

-The nursing program is approved by the Pennsylvania State Board of Nursing and fully accredited by the Commission on Collegiate Nursing Education.
-Information on the accreditation process for nursing programs can be obtained from these agencies or the Department of Nursing office on campus.
+The prelicensure nursing program is approved by the Pennsylvania State Board of Nursing.
+The baccalaureate degree in nursing and master’s degree in nursing programs at Moravian College are accredited by Commission on Collegiate Nursing Education (http:// www.aacn.nche.edu/ccne-accreditation) Information on the accreditation process for nursing programs can be obtained from these agencies or the School of Nursing office on campus.

 Though the prescribed course curriculum has been designed to prepare the graduate in taking Pennsylvania's licensing examination for nursing, the College cannot and does not guarantee that the degree will assure the graduate's passing such licensing examinations or of satisfying any other state board requirements for licensure.
 Each Moravian College nursing graduate is responsible for meeting all state board requirements for licensure.